FCBGP/framework-of-fcbgp/draft-wang-sidrops-fcbgp-framework.md

 --- abstract

-This document defines a standard profile for the framework of Forwarding Commitment BGP (FC-BGP).
-Forwarding Commitment（FC）is a cryptographically signed code to certify an AS's routing intent on its directly connected hops.
-Based on FC, the goal of FC-BGP is to build a secure inter-domain system that can simultaneously authenticate AS_PATH attribute in BGP-UPDATE and validate network forwarding on the dataplane.
+This document descibes a security framework based on Forwarding Commitment BGP(FC-BGP).
+FC serves as a versatile and extensible verification primitive, seamlessly integrating with existing hop-by-hop forwarding architectures, using a chain-based verification mechanism to ensure both end-to-end authenticity and operational validity across Autonomous Systems (ASes).By combining topological information and operational actions, FC-based framework provides a foundation for robust inter-domain routing and forwarding security.

 --- middle

 # Introduction

 The fundamental cause of the path manipulation attacks in Internet inter-domain routing is that the de facto Border Gateway Protocol (BGP) {{RFC4271}} does not have built-in mechanisms to authenticate routing announcements.
-As a result, an adversary can announce virtually arbitrary paths to a prefix while the network cannot effectively verify the authenticity of the route announcements.

-In addition to the lack of control plane authentication, ensuring that the actual forwarding paths in the dataplane comply with the control plane decisions is also missing in today's inter-domain routing system.
+As a result, an adversary can announce virtually arbitrary paths to a prefix while the network cannot effectively verify the authenticity of the route announcements.In addition to the lack of control plane authentication, ensuring that the actual forwarding paths in the dataplane comply with the control plane decisions is also missing in today's inter-domain routing system.
 This fundamentally limits ASes from filtering unwanted traffic which takes an unauthorized AS path.

 The representative schemes to secure inter-domain routing are RPKI {{RFC6480}} and BGPsec {{RFC8205}}.
 RPKI provides a foundation for validating the origins of BGP routes.
 Meanwhile, BGPsec directly builds the path authentication of BGP routes into the BGP path construction itself, where an AS is required to iteratively verify the signatures of each prior AS hop before extending the verification chain with its own approval.
 As a result, a single legacy or malicious AS can terminate the verification chain, preventing the downstream ASes from reinstating the verification process.
 This creates the well-known chicken-and-egg problem where the early adopters receive no deployment benefits which further limits new adoption.